Dresden in pictures

 Berlioz’s comments on Wagner and his operas in his letter on Dresden are, despite some reservations, strikingly complimentary.
-Berlioz praises Wagner for his helpfulness at rehearsals and commends the decision of King of Saxony to appoint the young master to his post.
+Berlioz praises Wagner for his helpfulness at rehearsals and commends the decision of King of Saxony to appoint the young master to his post (see also NL no. 814bis).
 He expresses admiration for Wagner’s boldness in being both librettist and composer of his own operas, unlike all contemporary composers (including at first Berlioz himself): ‘it must be admitted that those capable of achieving successfully and twice this double task, literary and musical, are out of the ordinary’.
 During his stay Berlioz heard the second part of Rienzi, which the previous October had earned Wagner his first major success, and the whole of the recently completed Flying Dutchman.
 He commented favourably on two pieces from the former work and noted approvingly the sombre colouring of the latter, though he criticised the author for his excessive use of tremolo: ‘The sustained tremolo is among all orchestral effects the one which most quickly induces weariness on the part of the listener’.

 Berlioz’s positive presentation of Wagner was deliberate, as appears from a letter to Lipinski dated 14 September the same year, after Berlioz’s return to Paris (CG no. 849).
 Commenting on the account of his visit which had appeared two days earlier in the Journal des Débats, Berlioz remarks: ‘You will see on reading my letter about Dresden that I wanted to put to rest the suspicion you raised in connection with Wagner’.
 Lipinski – no friend of Wagner if we are to believe Wagner’s autobiography (Mein Leben 1 pp. 301-3) – may have drawn Berlioz’s attention to derogatory remarks by Wagner in an article published in Dresden two days after Berlioz’s arrival… But Berlioz decided to ignore the matter altogether.
 The subsequent relations of the two main are pursued elsewhere on this site.